oxmc/computercraft.github.io/README.md

 # NOTE
-Pastebin is broken. trying to fixthat now.
+Pastebin is broken. trying to fix that now.
 # Mimic

 A fully featured emulator for the [Minecraft](http://minecraft.net) mod [ComputerCraft](http://computercraft.info) that runs straight in your browser.